Kumzhensky memorial: Description

 Set along the park's main avenue, the Kumzhensky memorial includes five pylons, four stelae of Glory, a "Storm" monument, and memorial plaques engraved with the names of the combat units that participated in the battles for Rostov.
-The pylons are faced with gray marble.

 The central object of the Kumzhensky memorial is the "Storm" monument.
 A sculpture depicting a group of soldiers on the attack sits atop a granite plinth.
 Above them rises an 18 m metal spire indicating the direction of the Soviet Army's primary offensive.
-A mass grave of the fallen soldiers is located beside the monument, their names inscribed on granite slabs.

 The sculptural group depicts the real faces of the liberators of the city: a woman with a gun in her hands represents Alexandra Nozadze, a native of Abkhazia and the political leader of a company of the 1151st regiment of the 343rd rifle division of the 56th army; next to her is the commander of the company, Karelian Lieutenant Vladimir Milovidov, whom Nozadze succeeded; and Second Lieutenant Alexey Filippov, the commander of a machine-gun company.

 History

 Initially, the memorial complex was a museum, but in 2000 a restaurant was opened in the former museum building.
 In subsequent years, various journalists and public figures noted that the memorial was suffering from a lack of upkeep and repair.
 Trash had accumulated on the memorial grounds.
 In April 2012, non-governmental organizations in Rostov cleaned the area around the memorial complex, filling over 100 garbage bags with trash.
 At that time its architect, Ruben Muradyan, said "Today the memorial is fully realized - I see it.
 In recent years, thanks to our search teams, the heroes of the war have been buried in a common grave.
 There are new memorial plaques with the names of the heroes."

 In 2015, in preparation for the 70th anniversary of the Allied victory in WWII, the memorial complex was renovated.
-Lighting was installed to highlight the stela and illuminate the walkways, video surveillance was introduced, and the grounds were landscaped.